 4 Signs Of A Hopelessly Broken Marriage

-Arguing at Instead of With Each Other
+Arguing Instead of Discussing

-The Left-Hand Doesn't Know What the Right Is Doing
+The Left Hand Doesn't Know What the Right Is Doing

 Fixing the Broken Marriage Doesn't Seem Worth the Effort